 Kentucky usually releases forms for the current tax year between January and April.
 We last updated Kentucky Form 12A200 from the Department of Revenue in May 2021.

 The IRS and most states collect a personal income tax, which is paid throughout the year via tax withholding or estimated income tax payments.

 Most taxpayers are required to file a yearly income tax return in April to both the Internal Revenue Service and their state's revenue department, which will result in either a tax refund of excess withheld income or a tax payment if the withholding does not cover the taxpayer's entire liability.
 Every taxpayer's situation is different - please consult a CPA or licensed tax preparer to ensure that you are filing the correct tax forms!

 Historical Past-Year Versions of Kentucky Form 12A200

-We have a total of nine past-year versions of Form 12A200 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of ten past-year versions of Form 12A200 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 While we do our best to keep our list of Kentucky Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.